kabachook/k8s-security/README.md

 This repo is a collection of kubernetes security stuff and research.

-The research was conducted during Summer of hack internship.
+The research was conducted during [Summ3r 0f h4ck](https://dsec.ru/about/traineeship/) traineeship.

 ## Overview